There’s many things to do at Amnicon Falls State Park and the great news is that most of them can be fit into a simple

 There’s plenty of spots for this surprisingly at such a small park, so if you’re into this kind of activity, definitely check out Amnicon Falls State Park for this.

-My buddy and I did some impromptu hike down the river for a bit, before crossing it and returning to the parking lot, but there’s 2 trails available if you go by what Alltrails says.
+My buddy and I did some impromptu hike down the river for a bit (this is where one of the photos was taken), before crossing it and returning to the parking lot, but there’s 2 trails available if you go by what Alltrails says.

 Both are easy to walk on and will give you great views and hikes through this small, but awesome park and they are:

-- Amnicon Falls and Snake Pit Falls loop.
+- Amnicon Falls and Snake Pit Falls trail loop.

 - Amnicon Falls and Campground trail Loop.

-5) Camp out in Amnicon Falls State Park:
+5) Check out the Amnicon Falls State Park campground:

 After we finished hiking through the park, my buddy and I decided to drive a bit further into the park to see what else there was and this had us passing by the campgrounds.